aws/karpenter-provider-aws/docs/aws/README.md

 2. `kubectl` - [the kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 3. `eksctl` - [the CLI for AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)

-Login to the AWS CLI with a user that has sufficent privlidges to create a cluster.
+Login to the AWS CLI with a user that has sufficient privileges to create a cluster.

 ## Environment Variables